stallman-j/ekonomR/documentation/documentation.md

 If you have important articles to save, put them in `articles`.
 If you're working with Zotero, though, you can access these at any time through Zotero instead.

-# Vignettes
+# Next Steps

 To see the list of vignettes, check out the [Vignettes Page](https://stallman-j.github.io/ekonomR/vignettes/vignettes/).

-A good place to get a feel for how `ekonomR` tries to get you thinking about the research process is [Simple Plotting with a Review of R Coding Basics](https://stallman-j.github.io/ekonomR/vignettes/basic-plotting/).
+To see how `ekonomR` thinks about project setup and workflow, check out the vignette [Getting started with ekonomR](https://stallman-j.github.io/ekonomR/vignettes/getting-started-with-ekonomR/).